RedOctober117/cisp_1020_group_2_chutes_and_ladders/README.md

     ⤷ PlayerTrait
     ⤷ RuleSet
 ```
 Most classes were built in parallel, with Game, of course, being finalized last.
 With the functional completion of Game, I went back in and cleaned up the UX and implemented the auto play function.
+Much of the proceeding information, with the exception of Trait System, is out of date, but kept for posterities sake.

 ## Trait System